kilowhat/kilowhat.net/flarum-extensions-wordpress.md

 For example if your Wordpress login is now at `https://example.com/secretlogin`, use `secretlogin`.

 Leaving this setting empty will use `wp-login.php`.

+Since version 1.7.2, the path can include a query string.
+The extension will replace existing query string parameters if necessary, in particular `redirect_to`.

 ### Username for new users